K4KDR/ldpc/README.md

 ## Example applications
 The unittests in the tests folder serve as demonstrations how to use the library.
+As of now they contain hardcoded paths to parity matrix and generator matrices.
+In order to use them these paths need to be adopted.

-They can be run from the build folder with `make test`.
+The build of these examples can be enabled with the cmake option `-DLIBLDPC_UNITTESTS=On`.
+Afterwards they can be run from the build folder with `make test`.

 ## Application to compute systematic generator matrix
 The application `ldpc_compute_generator` computes a generator matrix from a